GabrieleGhisleni/EnergyProject/README.md

 #### Environmental variables

-The last step is to create the energy.env file containing all passwords and environmental variables that are passed to the code.
+The last step to be made is creating the energy.env file containing all passwords and environmental variables that are passed to the code.

 As mentioned, it is always possible to change passwords and variables according to your services (e.g. to use your own databases).
-Later on there will be the exact procedure to follow.
+Later on it can be found the exact procedure to follow to achieve that.

 ```sh
 ## energy.conf